AkashParashar1/AkashParashar1/README.md

 ## About me :

-- Data Analyst enthusiast with a passion for using data to solve problems.
+- Data Analyst with a passion for using data to solve problems.

 - Ask me about Power BI, SQL, Python and Microsoft Excel.

-- Completed a 3-months internship in the data analytics domain.

-- Recently graduated with a Bachelor's degree in Computer Science & Engineering (CSE).</p>
+  (CSE).</p>
     <p></p>
 </div>